raguay/EmailIt/README.md

 | mkdir |   The mkdir command makes the given directory if it doesn't already exist. |
 | mkfile |  The mkfile command makes the given file if it doesn't already exist. |

-The terminal has two operational modes: Command, and Insert.
-The Insert mode is the normal state of the terminal where you can type in commands and perform normal actions.
-The Command state is entered by pressing the `<ESC>` key.
-Not all commands allow for entering the Command state.
-In the command state, the cursor is placed on the last output line of the last command.
-You can go up the list with `k` key and down the list with the `j` key (normal Vim keystrokes).
-If you press the `r` key, the commands associated with that line (not displayed but in the terminal script output JSON structure) is printed on the command line and executed.
-You can leave the Command state by pressing the `i` key (for insert).

-The `ls`, `hist`, and `rm` builtin commands allow for entering the Command state on their output.

 This is in no way a full terminal emulator.
-It is a simple line based command running terminal.
+It is a simple line based command running.
 No pipes, redirections, flow control, etc. I mostly use this to run scripts on text files.
-You can run several commands at once by separating them with a `;`.
-Only the last command ran can be used for entering the Command state.
+You can run several commands at once by separating them with a `;` or by using functional programming style of function chaining.
+Only the last command ran can be used for showing results.
 The semicolon can be used in the commands for the Command state or `tcommand` fields in the terminal script JSON output.

-All terminal script have to take in a text line and output a JSON structure that tells the script terminal what to do.
-The JSON structure is:
+All scripts for use in the Scriptline have to take in a JSON structure called `SP` (same structure described in the scripts section but with some added fields) and output a JSON structure that tells the script terminal what to do.
+The JSON output structure is:

 ```JSON
 {